giannotr/fetchcls/README.md

 To install the package

  1. run latex `fetchcls.ins`
- 2. move 'blocktable.sty' to locations where LaTeX will find it
+ 2. move 'fetchcls.sty' to locations where LaTeX will find it